selecto-elixir/selecto/README.md

  - ability to wrap filter fields and values in SQL functions
  - custom filters and columns
  - subqueries in selects and filters
- - ability to tell listable to put some selects into an array from a subquery
+ - ability to tell selecto to put some selects into an array from a subquery
  - ability to configure without requiring domain structure
  - API & Vue lib
- - Components (in progress for [tailwind/liveview](https://github.com/seeken/listable_components_tailwind) )
+ - Components (in progress for [tailwind/liveview](https://github.com/seeken/selecto_components) )
  - tests (when domain/filters/select is stabilized)
  - Documentation
  - CTEs